stefanofa/awesome/TOPICS.md

 ## screen-studio

 *   [webadderall/Recordly](https://github.com/webadderall/Recordly) - A free, open-source Screen Studio alternative that adds auto-zoom, cursor animations and more to your screen recordings.
-Substantially modifies the OpenScreen foundation.

 ## windows

 *   [webadderall/Recordly](https://github.com/webadderall/Recordly) - A free, open-source Screen Studio alternative that adds auto-zoom, cursor animations and more to your screen recordings.
-Substantially modifies the OpenScreen foundation.

 *   [productdevbook/port-killer](https://github.com/productdevbook/port-killer) - A powerful cross-platform port management tool for developers.
 Monitor ports, manage Kubernetes port forwards, integrate Cloudflare Tunnels, and kill processes with one click.